US energy CPI

 What the data shows

-As of March 2026, us energy cpi stands at 314 Index (FRED: CPIENGSL).
-That is +11.3% versus February 2025 (282 Index), a notably higher trajectory over the past year.
-Over the last three months the series has moved +9.9% and notably higher; month-on-month it is +10.9% and notably higher.
-The trailing twelve-month range runs from 275 Index to 314 Index.
+As of April 2026, us energy cpi stands at 326 Index (FRED: CPIENGSL).
+That is +16.9% versus March 2025 (279 Index), a sharply higher trajectory over the past year.
+Over the last three months the series has moved +15.8% and sharply higher; month-on-month it is +3.8% and modestly higher.
+The trailing twelve-month range runs from 275 Index to 326 Index.
 Procurement teams tracking US energy exposure should treat this series as a monthly benchmark when repricing contracts, modelling cost-pass-through, or reviewing supplier indexation clauses.

 Get weekly us energy cpi moves, in plain English.